agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 */
 ```

 These results are okay.
 They are about benchmarking LLMs, but the results focus on language and legal documents, not code.
-We can improve on these results even without reaching for robust reranking models (yet) by simply pulling more results!
+We can improve on these results without reaching for robust reranking models (yet) by simply pulling more results!

 ```typescript
 // Execute both searches with top_k at 25 (up from 10)